vladyslav-panchenko280/ai-sdk-v5-crash-course/exercises/01-ai-sdk-basics/01.06-ui-message-streams/explainer/readme.md

 ## Steps To Complete

-- [ ] Examine the code that uses `toUIMessageStream()` instead of directly working with `textStream`
+- [ x ] Examine the code that uses `toUIMessageStream()` instead of directly working with `textStream`

-- [ ] Run the exercise to see the different object types in the `UIMessageStream` output
+- [ x ] Run the exercise to see the different object types in the `UIMessageStream` output

-- [ ] Try changing the prompt in the `streamText` function to see how different inputs affect the output format
+- [ x ] Try changing the prompt in the `streamText` function to see how different inputs affect the output format

-- [ ] Look at the structure of the response objects with their various types: 'start', 'start-step', 'text-start', 'text-delta', etc.
+- [ x ] Look at the structure of the response objects with their various types: 'start', 'start-step', 'text-start', 'text-delta', etc.

-- [ ] Get familiar with this format as it will be used extensively in future exercises
+- [ x ] Get familiar with this format as it will be used extensively in future exercises

-- [ ] Try to understand how these structured messages could be used to build a more complex UI
+- [ x ] Try to understand how these structured messages could be used to build a more complex UI